-My rich 56-year-old client wants a hot 35-year-old woman who not only doesn’t want kids, but can pick up and travel on a dime on his private jet.
+I once had a wealthy 56-year-old client who wanted a woman 20 years younger who not only didn’t want kids but could pick up and travel on a dime on his private jet.
 This means she can’t have a serious job, or be too tethered to her friends, and must be willing to move to his area.
 Oh yeah, and he’s not looking for a trophy — intelligence, class and poise are a must.
 There’s nothing wrong with what this man wants, but when he factors in:

 How few intelligent women don’t have careers or deep roots in their hometowns